HarshGadhecha/SpendWise/IMPLEMENTATION_COMPLETE.md

-# 🎉 SpendWise Implementation Complete!
+# 🎉 MintyFlow Implementation Complete!

 ## Project Overview
-SpendWise is now a **fully functional**, **production-ready** finance management app with all core features implemented!
+MintyFlow is now a **fully functional**, **production-ready** finance management app with all core features implemented!

 ---